SW-SEP4-S23/FrontEnd/README.md

 Below is a diagram of the application's overall structure.

 > **Note:** The diagram is not complete, and only shows the most important parts.

-> **Note:** This way of structuring the application is not scalable and would be difficult to manage if the application were to grow.

 ```
 src/